hyperlendx/core-config-engine/README.md

 ---

-ListingsConfigEngine can either be deployed on it's own or using the ConfigEngineFactory contract.
+ListingsConfigEngine can either be deployed on its own or using the ConfigEngineFactory contract.

 ```
 - Create & encode the proposal